-This Commons Library Briefing details the Government's plans to introduce a Universal Service Obligation (USO) for broadband.Jump to full report >>
+This Commons Library Briefing provides information about the Government's Universal Service Obligation (USO) for broadband.Jump to full report >>

 Commons Briefing papers CBP-8146